sankalan4198/SongPlaylistApplication/README.md

 Note: This application doesnot play a song in real, it only replicates the behaviour of a playlist application.

-OOPS concept used: Inheritence, Method overloading, Method overriding, Encaptulation\n DS used:ArrayList, LinkedList
+OOPS concept used: Inheritence, Method overloading, Method overriding, Encaptulation

+DS used:ArrayList, LinkedList